LOCKbusiness/api/README.md

 - You can get a compact history (json or csv) of transactions (withdrawals, deposits & rewards) with the compact endpoint: https://api.lock.space/swagger/#/Analytics/HistoryController_getCsvCompact

-- You can get a cointracking CSVC of transactions (withdrawals, deposits & rewards) with the CT endpoint: https://dev.api.lock.space/swagger/#/Analytics/HistoryController_getCsvCT
+- You can get a cointracking CSV of transactions (withdrawals, deposits & rewards) with the CT endpoint: https://dev.api.lock.space/swagger/#/Analytics/HistoryController_getCsvCT

 # Voting